 4. Use smart power strips too.

 Rinse and repeat what I said about smart plugs and bulbs.
-Smart power strips will do what a smart plug does, but on a larger scale.
+Smart power strips will do what a smart plug does but on a larger scale.
+Turn off multiple electronics at once to cut down on your electricity bill.

-5. How to save on the electricity bill: Stop “vampire power” from draining your wallet.
+5. How to save on the electricity bill: Stop “vampire energy” from draining your wallet.

-“Vampire power” is exactly what it sounds like.
+“Vampire energy” is exactly what it sounds like.
 Power that’s being sucked up, usually without you even realizing it.
 Even if it’s not in use!
 I’m talking about phone chargers, TVs, microwaves, coffee makers, printers, etc. that are draining power just because they’re connected to a socket.
+According to the National Resource Defense Council (NRDC), the average American spends around $200 a year on inactive electronics.
 One easy solution is to plug these things into an outlet only when you’re using them.
 Pull the plug when you’re done.

 6. Get a programmable thermostat.